 GRE (Graduate Record Exam)

+Note: the testing requirement for AHE has been suspended until further notice.
 While a standardized exam score is a required part of the application materials, it usually provides a partial picture of the ability of applicants to do well in the Adult and Higher Education program.
 Other variables are considered, such as the applicant's goals, prior work or volunteer experiences, and demonstration of continued lifelong learning.

 An alternative assessment is the Graduate Record Exam.
 According to the GRE information bulletin, the general GRE "measures verbal, quantitative, and analytical skills that have been acquired over a long period of time and are not related to any specific field of study."
 For more information refer to GRE Registration and Test Centers.